 The photographer or photographers must have been officially commissioned by the subjects to record their event.
 Second shooters who have been contracted by the main photographer and/or the subjects may enter their images as well.
 A second shooter may not enter an image where the main photographer directed or posed the subjects.

-- Bride or Groom Alone: Wedding Day
+- Bride Alone: Wedding Day

-groom is featured on his or her own.
+Featuring the groom on his own.

 - Bridal Party / Family and Friends